TofuAo/Masjid_App/INDUSTRIAL_TRAINING_REPORT.md

 - **Design Phase:** Created database schema, designed API endpoints, and planned module structure
 - **Development Phase:** Implemented all 13 modules following the design specifications
 - **Testing Phase:** Performed comprehensive testing of all features and modules
-- **Deployment Phase:** Deployed the application to production environment
+- **Deployment Phase:** Prepared the application for production deployment (scheduled mid to end December 2025)
 - **Maintenance Phase:** Continued to maintain and enhance the system

 **Connection:**